 The Aviation Unit plays a critical role in the DNR Law Enforcement Division's mission and vision, flying hundreds of hours each year supporting state and federal agencies, many of these hours directly supporting game wardens in law enforcement activities including search and rescue, hunting and boating enforcement, and special operations.

-The Unit utilizes three Bell 407 helicopters and a fixed wing Quest Kodiak 100 airplane.
+The Unit utilizes three Bell 407 helicopters.

 The Unit also supports the Wildlife Resources Division, flying survey flights for Bald Eagles, kestrel, and water fowl.
 Additionally, surveys for manatee and diseased dolphin along the Georgia coast are also flown.
 From early fall through early spring, the Unit works closely with the Law Enforcement Division in protecting the state's waterways and woodland areas with flight support for night alligator hunts, night deer hunts, and illegal shrimping along the coast.
 County surveys are also conducted looking for baited fields, baited duck ponds and a variety of other violations.